Video pins have been up and coming on Pinterest, especially video ads.

 While you can publish video pins that are widescreen or square (hello repurposing), ones that are portrait mode (tall) tend to do best.

-Another thing to note is that the auto click through on video pins is only available on promoted pins.
+Another thing to note is that the auto click through on videos is only available on promoted pins.
 Otherwise, to click through, they have to open the pin and click on the link just like they would a regular pin.

 Finally, shorter is better, video pins really don’t need to be and probably shouldn’t be very long.
 No more than two minutes at most and really less than 30 seconds is probably best.